[Elvis Presley with Guitar], January 28, 1977

 Andrew “Andy” Anthony Hanson was born March 7, 1932 on a citrus farm in Falfurrias, Texas.
 Andy’s interest in photography started at the age of ten with his first camera and a darkroom in the family garage.
 Andy attended Texas A&I University, Kingsville, Texas (now Texas A&M University, Kingsville) and served as editor and photographer of the campus newspaper and the college yearbook.
 He transferred to the University of Houston to complete a B.S. in journalism.
 After graduation, he took a full-time position as photojournalist at The Houston Post.
 In 1960, Andy moved to Dallas to join the photography staff of The Dallas Times Herald where he remained until the newspaper closed in December 1990.
 Hanson continued working as a photographer in Dallas until his death in 2008.

-A finding aid for the collection is available here.
+A finding aid for the Hanson collection is available in TARO.

 See more historical photographs of Dallas and Texas in these other collections from DeGolyer Library: